MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 notepad c:\build\Dockerfile
 ```

 Copy the following text into the Dockerfile, and save the file.
-These commands instruct Docker to create a new image, using `microsoft/iis` as the base, and include the modifications specified with the `RUN` instruction.
+These commands instruct Docker to create a new image, using `microsoft/iis` as the base.
+The dockerfile then runs the commands specified in the `RUN` instruction, in this case the index.html file is updated with new content.

 For more information on Dockerfiles, see the [Dockerfiles on Windows](../docker/manage_windows_dockerfile.md).